purplecarrot625/awesome-waitlist/README.md

 # awesome-waitlist

-This repo was inspired by awsome.
+This repo was inspired by awesome.

 When you wake up to a new AI tool every day 🌞
 Me: "Another day, another waitlist" 😂📝🚀